THE SABER GUILD CHARTER

 1. Accuracy makes for a more enriching experience for both our members and their fans.
 To that end, quality is a requirement.
 It is the duty of the Council and Local Directors to supply the best resources at their disposal in order to help members reach and maintain these standards.

-2. All costumes are subject to Costuming Consular team approval, led by the Membership Director, with final judgment residing with the Saber Guild Council.
+2. All costumes are subject to Costuming Consular team approval, led by the Costume Director, with final judgment residing with the Saber Guild Council.
 The Global Council can override the Costuming Consular team’s decision.

 3. Some general exceptions to screen accuracy are permitted.